PieceTheLord/React_useWebSocketProject/README.md

 ### This project doesn't require any additional tools like a database or domen.
 ### To start use it, you can just clone it by enter the following command in your terminl:

-'''bash
+'''
 git clone https://github.com/PieceTheLord/React_useWebSocketProject
 '''

 ## Back-end
-Now, let's go to the server folder :
+- Now, let's go to the server folder :
 `cd server`
-Install the dependencies by enter the command below :
+- Install the dependencies by enter the command below :
 `npm i` or `npm install`
-After that, you can successfully start the server :
+- After that, you can successfully start the server :
 `npm start`

 ---